But as for me, I know that my Redeemer lives.

 Audio Visual Arrangements

-Audio CDs of the service may be arranged through the church office.
+Audio recording and/or livestreaming of the service must be arranged by request through the church office.
+Additional fees required.

 Dale Hall may be arranged for the use of a reception through the Office Administrator.

 The Church family will provide assistance with food for a reception whenever possible.

 Specific desires of the family may be coordinated with the church, recognizing there may be a need to share the expenses of such requests.